 Mobile Capabilities: Having a mobile version of the solution available allows agents to provide support from any location at any time.
 From a customer's point of view, having a mobile version of a chat widget is especially important since many people shop on their mobile devices.

 Scalability: Make sure the software you choose is one that you can continue to use as you grow.
 Adding new agents, support channels and countries should be easy and shouldn't require too much effort to set up.
 Don't forget to clarify if you can keep existing phone numbers too as well as add new ones.

 How to start the selection process

 Get members of your team to test out the solutions too since their feedback will be very important in your final decision.
-Take notes on your favorite and least favorite features and how responsive the vendor is in helping resolve any questions or issues you may have throughout the trial.
+Take notes on your favorite and least favorite features and how responsive the vendor is at helping resolve any questions or issues you may have throughout your trial.
 Often times, how responsive a vendor is at assisting you is related to how responsive they are at resolving technical issues with their software.

 It’s also crucial that the vendors you approach understand your demands and how you will actually be using their software to fit your needs (e.g. inbound vs. outbound calls).
 If the vendor doesn’t understand your business needs, they could misguide you and you could end up with software that doesn’t fit your requirements.